 We have an amazing array of blog posts for the first day dedicated to writer Richard Matheson!
 My co-host Rich at Wide Screen World, who is a non-driver, examines the issue of "road rage" with his review of Stephen Spielberg's Duel.
 Realweegiemidget Reviews looks at the more romantic side of Richard Matheson with his beloved … Continue reading The Richard Matheson Blogathon – Day 1 Recap

 Today is Day 1 of The Richard Matheson blogathon!I am your host today.
 Tomorrow Rich at Wide Screen World will be your host.I will be gathering all links for this blogathon in this post if you would like to link back and promote your fellow blogathon participants.I will do a more detailed roundup later today. … Continue reading The Richard Matheson Blogathon Day 1 is Here!

-There's still plenty of time to sign up for the “It Takes a Thief” Blogathon!
-It begins Friday, November 17 and runs through Sunday, November 19.
-If you want to join in, leave a comment here or under the original post, or contact me on Twitter (my handle is @DebbieVee).
-Looking forward to reading your posts on thievery in film!
-Continue reading Reminder: the “It Takes a Thief” Blogathon Starts Soon!
+We are two days away from The Richard Matheson Blogathon!
+There's till time to join in!
+It runs from Saturday, March 9 - Sunday, March 10.
+If you want to join in, leave a comment here or under the original post, or contact me or Rich on Twitter (my handle is @DebbieVee; Rich's is @Ratzo318).
+Looking forward … Continue reading The Richard Matheson Blogathon Begins Soon!